belchior/sql_query_builder/README.md

 ## How it's works
-In simple terms this library will not try to understand what you are writing inside the arguments, this is good because it's removes a lot complexity and verbosity that other libraries needs to generate a SQL query, in contrast debugging tends to be more difficult and silly error can araise.
+In simple terms this library will not try to understand what you are writing inside the arguments, this is good because it's removes a lot of complexity and verbosity to generate a SQL query, in contrast debugging tends to be more difficult and silly error can araise.
-The lib has `.debug()` method with a nice output to minimize the effort to debug a complex query.
+The lib has the [debug()](https://docs.rs/sql_query_builder/latest/sql_query_builder/struct.Select.html#method.debug) method with a nice output to minimize the effort to debug a complex query.

 Consecutive calls to the same clause will accumulates values respecting the order of the calls, the two select produce the same SQL query